Easter Egg Brownies

 How to Make Easter Egg Brownies

-- Step Two: Melt chocolate and butter in a saucepan over low heat, stirring constantly.
-Once melted, remove from heat, and let it sit for 5 minutes.
+- Step Two: Melt the chocolate and butter in a saucepan over low heat, stirring constantly.
+Once melted, remove the pan from the heat and let it sit for 5 minutes.

-- Step Three: In a large mixing bowl, beat sugar, eggs, and vanilla on medium-high speed until combined and smooth, about 2 minutes.
-Pour in chocolate and beat on low speed until combined.
+- Step Three: In a large mixing bowl, beat sugar, eggs, and vanilla at medium-high speed until smooth, for about 2 minutes.
+Pour in the chocolate and beat on low speed until combined.
 Beat in flour until mixed.
-Pour mixture into pan.
+Pour the mixture into the pan.

 - Step Four: Place the Easter Eggs evenly into the brownie mixture.
-Gently press down with the back of a spoon to make sure they are partially embedded.
+Press down with the back of a spoon to ensure they are partially embedded.

 - Step Five: Bake for 40 minutes.
 Remove from the oven and cool completely on a wire rack (about two hours).
 Cut into squares and enjoy!